ryan-thomas32/megr2157-portfolio/docs/assignments/A03/index.md

 ### Solidworks
 #### Part Creation
-After my calculation, I followed up in SolidWorks, following the instructions I set and defined all my equations and variables from my hand calculations in the global equations tab and got the same result for the length as before
+After my calculation, I followed up in SolidWorks using the instructions

+I set and defined all my equations and variables from my hand calculations in the global equations tab and got the same result for the length as before
 <img width="921" height="416" alt="Screenshot 2026-09-08 175116" src="https://github.com/user-attachments/assets/c70332e3-7de1-465e-9bc7-8bce448ca07a" />